faircloth-lab/phyluce/docs/installation.rst

 file rather than deal with hard-coded paths.

 .. attention:: This **WILL NOT** work for the docker_ image by default.
 You
-    also do NOT **need** to to anything with this file - $PATHs should automatically resolve.
+    also do NOT **need** create this file unless you realy know what you are doing.

 .. warning:: Changing the `$PATHs` in the config file can break things pretty
     substantially, so please use with caution.
 If you are making changes, edit the copy at ``~/.phyluce.conf``) rather than the default copy.

-The format of the config file as of v1.7 looks similar to the following:
+The format of the config file as of v1.7.0 looks similar to the following:

 .. code-block:: bash